If you’ve read this far, you’ve probably already noticed that we care more about being a Christian church than a Presbyterian church.

 The General Assembly sets priorities for the church’s mission under Christ, develops overall mission objectives and strategies to guide church life, provides programming to help with the overall balance and diversity within the mission of the church, and runs national and international ministries of witness, service, growth, and development.

-Reality Check: So if I decide to join Forest Hill, would this “General Assembly” tell me what I have to believe?
+If I decided to join Forest Hill, would this “General Assembly” tell me what I have to believe?

 That’s one of the nice things about being Presbyterian.
 No one tells you to believe in a bunch of complicated rules and doctrines.
 In fact, the word “Presbyterian” really refers more to how our church is organized and governed than about what we believe.